 These groups meet monthly online to discuss a preselected article from the NGS Quarterly.
 The study is based on William M. Litchman’s model.
 Each participant reads the selected article several times, noting the research techniques, evidence, documentation, and logic used in solving the genealogy problem (http://www.unm.edu/~litchman/Analysis%20article.htm).

 Gen Proof Study Group participants study the chapters in Mastering Genealogical Proof by Thomas W. Jones.
 Participants read each chapter, complete the exercises in the book, and meet online to discuss the concepts.
 Volunteer mentors host the group discussions and answer questions.

-NGS offers several self-paced home-study options on various topics: Family History Skills, American Genealogical Studies, and Continuing Genealogical Studies.
+NGS offers several self-paced home-study options on various topics: Foundations in Family History, Advanced Skills in Genealogy, and the Continuing Genealogical Studies series.

 Regional, National, and International Conferences